Registering a death

 The absence of supporting documents will not prevent registration.

 The registrar will issue a certificate for the burial or cremation of the body, in some cases a document may be issued by the coroner.
 This is normally passed to the funeral director by the relative making the arrangements.
 A certificate for sending to the Department of Social Security will also be issued by the registrar.
 The form gives details of the death and an application form for applicable claims.

 Where the Coroner is involved a different procedure may apply.

-After a death has been registered, one or more certificates may be bought at the time of registration at a cost of £4 each.
-If copies of the death certificate are required after the registration we can advise you on the fees.
+After a death has been registered, one or more certificates may be bought at the time of registration at a cost of £11 each.

 Tell Us Once